Glenn Stok likes to explore exciting activities that have captivating value. He writes about it to share the experience

 Saving recordings of yourself singing that you can listen to later in life is an excellent way to enjoy the memories.

 You can also benefit by listening to your recording and noticing where you need improvement.
 Some people are tone-deaf.
 However, that is true only while singing.
 I think some tone-deaf people can notice the error when they hear a recording of their singing.
 I can tell when I'm off-key when I listen to a recording of myself singing.

 If you want to have a decent quality recording, go to a local electronics store and ask to see various microphones that give you a studio-quality sound.

 Karaoke Software on Your Computer

 Instead of buying CDs, you can download and play karaoke on your computer.
 The software uses MIDI formatted files that contain the text of the lyrics in sync with the music.

 You can purchase karaoke software online, and some are free to download.
 Just be careful not to download malware.
 Do your research before you download.

-The two that I use are "VanBasco’s Karaoke Player" and "KaraFun."
+The two that I have used are "VanBasco’s Karaoke Player" and "KaraFun."
 You can find these, and the MIDI files to go with them, with a Google search.
 They are both free and have versions for Windows and Mac.

 When I sing with friends, I find the musical energy makes us feel good about ourselves.
 It's a great way to have a social get-together.

 So, start collecting some karaoke CDs, look for a karaoke player of your own, hook it up to your TV, and get a few friends together who like to sing.
 Enjoy the event, and have fun.

 © 2009 Glenn Stok